jagustin/digibyte/README.md

 Softforks 3.
 SegWit, CSV, NVersionBips

-You can mine DigiByte on one of five separate mining algorithms.
+You can mine LekCoin on one of five separate mining algorithms.
 Each algo averages out to mine 20% of new blocks.
 This allows for much greater decentralization than other blockchains.
-In order for an attacker to hardfork DigiByte the attacker would need to control 93% of the hashrate on 1 algo, and 51% of the other 4 making DigiByte much more secure against PoW attacks than other blockchains.
+In order for an attacker to hardfork LekCoin the attacker would need to control 93% of the hashrate on 1 algo, and 51% of the other 4 making LekCoin much more secure against PoW attacks than other blockchains.

 DigiShield Hardfork: Block 67,200, Feb.
 28th, 2014